mgdotdev/libRL/manuscript/paper.md

 computation performance.

-This library can be installed via pip into the user’s python environment (see the library [docs](https://1mikegrn.github.io/libRL/) for details) and imported/used similarly to any other module available in the standard library. libRL includes therein an exhaustive set of methods for customizing the calculation parameters so to satisfy the broadest of scopes necessary for the RAM development community - users are encouraged to consult the docstrings therein for a full description of the customizations available.
+This library can be installed via `pip` and `git` into the user’s python environment (see the library [docs](https://1mikegrn.github.io/libRL/) for details) and imported/used similarly to any other module available in the standard library. libRL includes therein an exhaustive set of methods for customizing the calculation parameters so to satisfy the broadest of scopes necessary for the RAM development community - users are encouraged to consult the docstrings therein for a full description of the customizations available.

 # Acknowledgements